 In 1993 I created a full flight simulator rig using Microsoft Flight Simulator in glider mode.
 A joystick mounted atop the hang glider frame was connected by elastic chords to the poles from which the airframe hung, so the stick deflected according to the pilot’s weight shift, which tilted the rig.
-Amazingly, it worked perfectly!
+Much to my surprise, it worked perfectly.
 The only special part I had to order was a joystick extension lead, which is visible in the photo, taped to a pole.

 After my failed attempt at ruling the world via providing it with aeronautical computer-based training, I worked for a large developer of computer-based training for the airline industry, based under the main approach at London’s Heathrow Airport.
 I took this photograph on my weekly journey to and from home and my weekday accommodation via rail, bus, and several miles of walking with my rucksack on my back.

 In 1995, in an attempt to break the cycle of loss-making self employment, unemployment, and short term contact work with indeterminate gaps, I went back to college and obtained an honours degree in software engineering management.
 My final year project was a feasibility study of using a hang gliding simulator (with ‘virtual reality’ helmet-mounted display) to teach collision avoidance to hang glider and paraglider pilots.
 I drew on a document detailing a symposium of flight simulator technology held the previous year, chaired by Seth B. Anderson.